Eiteljorg At Home

 We want to stay connected to you.
 Check this page often to see experiences that allow you to join our mission of exploring Native American and Western art, history and cultures – wherever you are.

-Unfortunately, the Eiteljorg Museum is closed until further notice.
-We can’t wait to reopen, but until then we want to remain connected to you.
 Many of our Eiteljorg staffers have been working hard to create content that will make you feel like you’re at the museum, remember a favorite piece of art, learn how to play a new game, experience something you’ve never experienced before and ultimately escape for a moment each day.
 We’re here to lighten your load and brighten your spirits.

 Eiteljorg Museum Zoom Backgrounds